manimike00/aws/s3/README.md

 	SSE-C   - Customer provided key

   Client-Side Encryption
-    We shpuld encrypt the file locally and then upload.
+    We should encrypt the file locally and then upload.
 ```
 #### S3 Data Consistency
 ```